skwasjer/Correlate/README.md

 The Correlate middleware takes care of processing each incoming request for a correlation id.
 If no correlation is provided, one will be generated.
 Before the request continues down the pipeline, a log scope is created with a `CorrelationId` property, containing the correlation id.

-## ICorrelationContextAccessor - Accessing the correlation id
+## ICorrelationContextAccessor - Getting/setting the correlation id from anywhere

 To access the correlation id anywhere in code, inject an instance of `ICorrelationContextAccessor` in your constructor.